Renting Out Your Vacation Home – Some Things You Should Know

 Statistics revealed that Airbnb’s revenue reached 3.38 billion U.S. Dollars in 2020.
 This proves how profitable vacation homes have become.
 More than ever, people have been investing in vacation homes as there has been obvious growth in the industry.

-Perhaps this high influx of demand for vacation homes has made you consider diving into this business and getting a piece of the pie.
+Perhaps this high demand for vacation homes has made you consider diving into this business and getting a piece of the pie.
 Before venturing into any investment, proper knowledge is required.
-This article is set to inform you about some things you should know before renting out your vacation homes.
+This article will inform you about things you should know before renting your vacation home.

-It is almost impossible to venture into any form of business without considering taxes.
-Taxes for different categories are treated differently.
-Different types of taxes come with different forms, rates, and requirements.
+It is almost impossible to venture into any business without considering taxes.
+Taxes for different categories are treated differently, and different types of taxes have different forms, rates, and requirements.

-This is definitely the case of second homes.
-Rental income can be reported on section E, Form 1040.
-You need to meet a certain condition by the IRS for your vacation home to be taxed.
-Your short-term rental has to be rented out for over 14 days in a year for it to be considered taxable.
+This is the case of second homes.
+Rental income can be reported in section E, Form 1040.
+The IRS requires that your vacation home meet certain conditions for it to be taxed.
+Your short-term rental must be rented out for over 14 days in a year for it to be considered taxable.

 You might be wondering, what is the case for deductions?
 You might experience rental losses as a vacation rental owner.
-Rental losses occur when your gross rental income is less than your rental expenses.
+Rental losses occur when your gross rental income exceeds your rental expenses.

 Property management:

-For those that are not wanting to bear the burden of marketing, maintenance, and screening of guests, property managers do the work for them.
+For those who do not want to bear the burden of marketing, maintenance, and guest screening, property managers do the work for them.
 The fees pertinent to property management can easily be categorized as income deductions.

-There have been various complaints regarding the cost of property management over the years with fees being upwards of 35%.
-Fortunately, there is property management software that makes this easier and more affordable.
+Over the years, various complaints have been made regarding the cost of property management, with fees being upwards of 35%.
+Fortunately, property management software makes this easier and more affordable.

 A management tool like this is perfect for hosts and/or property managers seeking to rent out and properly manage multiple vacation homes.
 They provide marketing and management services at no cost to you.